-The Bachelor English Language and Culture offers a bridging programme for students with a Bachelor's degree from a university of professional education [HBO] in English (lower secondary education certificate, tweedegraads).
+The Bachelor English Language and Culture offers a bridging programme for students with a Bachelor's degree from a university of applied sciences [HBO] in English (lower secondary education certificate, tweedegraads).
 Students who successfully complete this bridging programme will be admitted to the English Language and Linguistics specialisation.
-The programme for 2016-2017 is as follows:
+The programme is as follows:

-Semester Course title Language of Instruction Credits I Linguistics 1: The Phonetics of English English 5 Ι Academic Skills English 5

-I Philology 3: History of the English Language English 5 I Language Acquisition 5: Writing a Research Report on Language English 5 I Literature 1A English 10 30 II Linguistics 2: The Syntax of English English 10 II Linguistics 4: Morphology: Analyzing Words English 5 II Language Acquisition 6: Academic Writing in Theory and Practice English 5 II BA thesis English 10 30
+Semester Course title Language of Instruction Credits Ι Linguistics 1: The Phonetics of English English 5 Ι Academic Skills I Pre-master English 5 Ι Philology 3: History of the English Language English 5 Ι Language Acquisition 5: Writing a Research Report on applied linguistics English 5 I Literature 1A: Introduction to Literary Studies in English English 10 30 II Linguistics 2: The Syntax of English English 10 II Linguistics 5: Morphology: Analyzing Words English 5 II Language Acquisition 6: Academic Writing a review of Literature English 5 II BA thesis English 10 30